NYSCP Perplexing Presentations (PP) / Fabricated and Induced Illness (FII) in Children Practice Guidance - North Yorkshire

 All referrals to CSC must identify the exact nature of the concerns and explicitly state why FII is suspected.

-Discussions should also take place between the referrer and CSC about what the parents or carers will be told, by whom and when, and details recorded on the child records.
+Discussions should also take place between the referrer and CSC about what the parents or carers will be told, by whom and when, and details recorded on the child’s records.

 CSC will decide and record within 1 working day what action is required in response to the referral.
 Lead responsibility for action taken to safeguard and promote the children’s welfare lies with CSC.
 The police must be involved throughout the safeguarding investigation.
-In all cases where it is believed the information indicates suspected FII there should be an assessment undertaken which may result in a multi-agency strategy meeting which considers all children within the family.
-The strategy must be a ‘face to face’/virtual meeting and it is essential that the appropriate professionals attend.
-However, non-attendance of one or two key professionals should not delay the meeting if it is indicated the child may be at risk of significant harm.
+In all cases where it is believed the information indicates suspected FII, there should be an assessment undertaken, which may result in a multi-agency strategy meeting which considers all children within the family.
+The strategy must be a ‘face-to-face’/virtual meeting, and the appropriate professionals must attend.
+However, non-attendance of one or two key professionals should not delay the meeting if it is indicated that the child may be at risk of significant harm.
 Any professionals who are unable to attend the meeting should send a summary of their involvement and whether they have any concerns re FII.
 Key professionals will include:

 • Team manager or practice supervisor CSC